niaid/UMI-pacbio-pipeline/README.md

 # Pacbio UMI Analysis Pipeline
+This pipeline was developed in Virus Persistence and Dynamics Section (VPDS) of the Immunology Laboratory (IL) in the Vaccine Research Center (VRC) at the National Institutes of Health (NIH).

 ## Requirements

-This requires a python environment.
-A conda environment is recommended, and a `requirements.txt` is included listing all required modules.
+This pipeline requires a python environment.
+A conda environment is recommended, and a requirements.txt is included listing all required modules.

 ### Note
-you will need to change the loadining of your python environment, inside any scripts.
+You will need to change the loading of your python environment, inside any scripts.

 ### pacbio-pipeline-with-blast.sh